Oklahoma to begin counting probable cases in confirmed positive COVID-19 data as rapid tests increase

 “These results will be instrumental in helping slow the spread throughout densely-populated areas such as schools, colleges and nursing homes, where quick identification of the disease can save countless lives,” Monks wrote.

-Frye said the revamped online dashboard will allow the state to do more with data than at current and that it wants to share it publicly.
-He noted that The Atlantic's COVID Tracking Project has graded Oklahoma an A-plus in quality of data.
+Frye said the revamped online dashboard will allow the state to do more with data than it currently can and that it wants to share it publicly.
+He noted that The Atlantic’s COVID Tracking Project has graded Oklahoma an A-plus in quality of data.

 “We’re going to look at the prior executive order and make sure that we are fulfilling that and see if there are any changes that we need to make in order to be able to present the data in a way that gives you more information,” Frye said.